casey/just/README.md

 This can be combined with indented, triple quoted strings to emulate shell heredocs.

-Substitution complex strings into recipe bodies with `{…}` can also lead to trouble as it may be split by the shell into multiple arguments depending on the presence of whitespace and quotes.
+Substituting complex strings into recipe bodies with `{…}` can also lead to trouble as it may be split by the shell into multiple arguments depending on the presence of whitespace and quotes.
 Exporting complex strings as environment variables and referring to them with `"$NAME"`, note the double quotes, can